 The tomato plant is native to the Americas, and was cultivated by Aztecs in Central America as early as 700 C.E.
 The earliest tomatoes probably resembled the cherry tomato, with small fruits growing in clusters on vines.
 Cherry tomatoes grow vigorously and produce copious amounts of fruit even when grown in containers.
 For best results, plant tomato transplants outdoors after danger of frost has passed.
 Tomato plants need warm temperatures, bright sunlight and even soil moisture.
 Early varieties are ready for harvest in 60 days or fewer, but most tomato crops mature in 70 to 80 days.

-Never store tomatoes in the refrigerator — flavor and texture begin to deteriorate at temperatures below 54 degrees.
-Store fresh tomatoes away from direct sunlight at room temperature for 2 to 3 days, until ready to use.
+Never store tomatoes in the refrigerator; flavor and texture begin to deteriorate at temperatures below 54 degrees Fahrenheit.
+Store fresh tomatoes away from direct sunlight at room temperature for two to three days, until ready to use.

 Cherry Tomato Relish

 1 cup olive oil

 4 cups halved cherry tomatoes

 Whisk vinegar and oregano in medium bowl to blend.

 Season with salt and pepper.